Combinatorial Energy Learning for Image Segmentation: Introduction

 \textbf{Contributions:} We propose a method that attempts to overcome these deficiencies.
 In particular, we propose an energy-based model that scores segmentation quality using a deep neural network that flexibly integrates shape and image information: Combinatorial Energy Learning for Image Segmentation (CELIS).
-In pursuit of such a model this paper makes several specific contributions: \begin{itemize} \item a novel connectivity region data structure for efficiently computing the energy of configurations of 3-D objects. \item a binary shape descriptor for efficient representation of 3-D shape configurations. \item a neural network architecture that splices the intermediate unit output from a trained convolutional network as input to a deep fully-connected neural network architecture that scores a segmentation and 3-D image. \item a training procedure that uses pairwise object relations within a segmentation to learn the energy-based model. \end{itemize}
+In pursuit of such a model this paper makes several specific contributions: a novel connectivity region data structure for efficiently computing the energy of configurations of 3-D objects; a binary shape descriptor for efficient representation of 3-D shape configurations; a neural network architecture that splices the intermediate unit output from a trained convolutional network as input to a deep fully-connected neural network architecture that scores a segmentation and 3-D image; a training procedure that uses pairwise object relations within a segmentation to learn the energy-based model. an experimental evaluation of the proposed and baseline automated reconstruction methods on a massive and (to our knowledge) unprecedented scale that reflects the true size of connectomic datasets required for biological analysis (many billions of voxels).

-On two challenging datasets of 3-D connectomics data, we show the proposed approach can be learned from data, and can be used to improve topological reconstruction quality by scoring a sequence of manipulations applied to a segmentation.